 There is a reason most of those who lose weight can’t keep it off.
 The real magic is in adopting a sustainable, holistic and healthy approach to living your life.
 What you need is a long-term lifestyle makeover, not a product.

 There is no quick fix for weight loss.
-It is a long-term sustainable choice that with a little effort and no extra monetary input, you can achieve.
+It is a long-term sustainable choice that with a little effort and no cost, you can achieve.
 There are too many people out there trying to make it sound like they have the simplest, latest and greatest solution to LOSE WEIGHT FAST!

 Don’t fall for the weight loss myths that say: